Applies to: Saffire Pro 40, 26, 24, 24DSP, 14, Scarlett 18i20 (1st gen), 18i8 (1st gen), 6i6 (1st gen) and LS56

 This section controls the monitoring options on the Saffire/Scarlett.

-Output level attenuator - The attenuates all of the outputs that are coloured blue before the D/A converter.
-This can either be control within the application or through the units monitor control by clicking "H/W Control"
+- Output level attenuator - The attenuates all of the outputs that are coloured blue before the D/A converter.
+This can either be controlled within the application or through the device's monitor control by clicking "H/W Control"

 The Control Section